1A Material Accounting Policies 1A.1 Property, plant, and equipment

 Sale of goods

-Revenue is recognised at the transaction price when the performance obligations are satisfied and the control of the product is transferred, being when the goods are delivered as per the relevant terms of the contract at which point in time the Company has a right to payment for the asset, customer has legal title of the asset, customer bears significant risk and rewards of ownership and the customer has accepted the asset or the Company has objective evidence that all criteria for acceptance have been satisfied.
+Revenue is recognised at the transaction price when the performance obligations are satisfied and the control of the product is transferred, being when the goods are delivered as per the relevant terms of the contract at which point in time the Company has a right to payment for the goods/service, customer has legal title of the goods/service, customer bears significant risk and rewards of ownership and the customer has accepted the goods/service of the Company has objective evidence that all criteria for acceptance have been satisfied.

 Financial guarantee contracts issued by the Company are initially measured at their fair values and, are subsequently measured at the higher of: